networknt/light-doc/content/en/benchmark/nodejs.md

 ## Talents abandoned the ship

-As you might know, TJ who is the developer of express - most popular nodejs framework left Nodejs to GO.
+As you might know, TJ, who is the developer of express - most popular nodejs framework left Nodejs to GO.
 Here is his [farewell](https://medium.com/@tjholowaychuk/farewell-node-js-4ba9e7f3e52b#.5brqa9has) There are other heavy weight Nodejs developers left and that might make you think what is going on.